hhu-rapp/rapp-webapp/README.md

     For more information about the script and its functionality, please refer to the [documentation](../..//blob/main/docs/Dev%20Setup.md).

+`optional_database_name.db` is the database of the students' performances.
+It is located in `uploads/`

 3. After running the script, the first admin user will be created with the following credentials:

     - Email: admin@admin.com